Why Do Chickens Go Broody?

 How Long Are Chickens Brood?

-You need not always intervene when your chicken is broody.
+You don’t always need to intervene when your chicken is broody.
 You can also let the behavior run its course if you want chicks.
 The eggs will take 2-3 weeks to hatch if you let the brooding continue.
 If you are going to let the brooding continue for the 2-3 weeks, it is crucial to give your hen enough food and water.

 Withholding the food and water can be used to make the hen leave its nesting box and break brooding.
 However, this can cause your hen to become too weak and even die, so it is not advisable.